|Atkins Diet not working for you?|

 I'm going to share the various tricks and tweaks I used to get Atkins 2002 to work better for me, but I'm going to do that using today's perspective.
 The Vickie I was in 2007 won't do you any good because she believed in Atkins Magic.

-It took me over 2 years to accomplish what I did, but it doesn't have to take you that long if you can wrap your head around the vital principles necessary for low carb to work well.
+It took me several years to accomplish what I did, but it doesn't have to take you that long if you can wrap your head around the vital principles necessary for low carb to work well.